drequeceler/appgyver-js-api/deprecated/topics/media/methods/play.md

 **Parameters**

 * *string* **filename**<br>
   The filename and path of the audio file to play.
-The path is relative to the app's `views` directory.
+The path is relative to the `Documents` directory on the phone.
+Thus, a file located at `MY_PROJECT/www/audio/myaudio.wav` on your disk will be accessible via the path `Application/www/audio/myaudio.wav`.

 ## Returns
 Nothing.